theupdateframework/python-tuf/tuf/README.md

 >>> from tuf.repository_tool import *
 >>> repository = load_repository("/path/to/repository")
 ```
-The tool requires additional cryptographic libraries and may be installed
+The tool requires additional cryptographic libraries that may be installed
 with [pip](https://pypi.python.org/pypi/pip).
 ```Bash
 $ pip install tuf[tools]